Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: The Laval Photometric Indoor HDR Dataset

 \subsection{Capturing a calibration dataset}

-The original RAW files and the camera used to capture the images were graciously provided to us by the authors of the original dataset.
 We can photometrically calibrate the Laval dataset by first capturing a ``calibration dataset'' to determine the per-channel scale factors for the camera.
-The estimated scale factors can then be applied to the panoramas to obtain accurate luminance and color temperature values.
+The estimated scale factors can then be applied to the panoramas to obtain accurate luminance and color values.

 To capture the calibration dataset, we place the camera side-by-side with a Konica Minolta CL-200a chroma meter, as shown in \cref{fig:calibration_setup}.
 We then simultaneously acquire a bracket of 7 RAW exposures from the camera and a reading from the chroma meter.
 To ensure a match to the images from the Laval dataset, the exact same camera parameters (retrieved from the EXIF header in the RAW files) were used.
 We found that a total of 5 exposure configurations (differing mainly by the aperture used\footnote{f/4, f/11, f/13, f/14, f/18, with f/4 and f/14 representing the vast majority (\SI{98}{\percent}) of the Laval dataset.}) were used to capture the Laval dataset --- we therefore captured brackets for each of the 5 camera configurations at each scene to ensure proper calibration across all panoramas.
-The chroma meter measures both the scene illuminance (in \unit{\candela\per\steradian\per\m\squared}, or \unit{\lux}) and its chromaticity (in the CIE xy color space).
+The chroma meter measures both the scene illuminance (in \unit{\candela\steradian\per\m\squared}, or \unit{\lux}) and its chromaticity (in the CIE xy color space).

 The PTGui Pro software was then used to merge the different exposure images into one HDR image.
 Vignetting correction is applied by PTGui using a polynomial model optimized during a previous panorama stitching from overlapping images.
 Since vignetting varies with the aperture, the model's parameters are computed for each of the 5 exposure configurations.
 This process was repeated in a variety of scenes (different from the scenes in the original dataset) with diverse illumination conditions.
 In all, \num{135} scenes were captured to establish the calibration dataset.